Two former hospital volunteers have hung up their blue polos for a new uniform as they take on their new careers.

 Now two former volunteers, Ganga and Gareth, have begun their new careers at the Trust.

 Originally from Sri Lanka, 44-year-old Ganga Patabandige moved to Stockton two and a half years ago after living in Italy.

 Ganga began volunteering at the University Hospital of North Tees two years ago.
 She volunteered her time as a welcomer in the outpatients department, offering a friendly face, helping patients to check in and escorting them to their appointments.

-On her first day as a volunteer, she told the Trust’s volunteer coordination team that she was ‘overwhelmed and slightly afraid’, but with the support of her volunteer buddy Wayne to show her the ropes, she soon saw her confidence grow as she pursued her passion in helping patients.
+On her first day as a volunteer, she told our volunteer coordination team that she was ‘overwhelmed and slightly afraid’.
+But with the support of her volunteer buddy Wayne to show her the ropes, she soon saw her confidence grow as she pursued her passion in helping patients.

 Ganga said: “Volunteering here has helped me to develop many personal qualities, such as my confidence and my communication skills.
 The experience has been invaluable.”

 But Ganga hung up her blue volunteer polo shirt for the last time six months ago to begin her new role as a domestic assistant throughout the hospital.